mrphysics-bonn/python-ismrmrd-reco/README.md

 Reconstruction of already simulated data can also be started by running `send_data_jemris.sh` as described above.

+## Extend & Modify existing reconstruction

+If the scripts `./start_docker` or `./start_docker_it` were used to start the docker container, the reconstruction codebase in the `python-ismrmrd-server` subdirectory is mounted in the active container.
+Changes to the reconstruction scripts will immediately applied in a new reconstruction started.
+If subscripts are altered, a restart of the reconstruction server might be necessary.
+New reconstruction scripts can be added in `server.py`, where a new configuration name should be assigned.
+The new reconstruction can be started sending data via `client.py` with the new configuration name by using the "-c" option (see above)

 ## References

 [1] Layton, K. J. et. al. Pulseq: A rapid and hardware-independent pulse sequence prototyping framework, MRM, 2017;77(4):1544-1552, http://pulseq.github.io/